BOAKYE-KWARTENG/TRAVEL-INSURANCE-PURCHASE-PREDICTION/README.md

 # TRAVEL-INSURANCE-PURCHASE-PREDICTION
 As a data analyst and machine learning enthusiast, I utilized a Machine Learning approach to develop a predictive model for identifying potential clients for travel insurance.
-Please, open TRAVEL-INSURANCE-PURCHASE-PREDICTION
-.IPYNB to acces the project
+Please, open Travel-Insurance-Purchase-Prediction.ipynb.IPYNB to acces the project